garylirocks/quickrefs/azure-sql-db.markdown

 There's SQL IaaS Agent Extention that helps with licensing, patching, backing up, etc

+### Storage

+- For prod data, use Premium SSD or Ultra Disk
+- For backup, Standard HDD is ok

 ### HADR

 Most SQL Server HADR solutions are supported on VMs, as both Azure-only and hybrid solutions.